AngularWizards/ng2-mouse-select/README.md

 `filter`:`{ allowSelectElements: boolean, thisElement: boolean }` - On default behaviour, selection is active on the document.
 However, often it is the case, that we want to exclude the selection directive on some items.

 With `allowSelectElements:true` we say that the selection is enabled on all elements with `appAllowSelect` directive.
 Setting `thisElement:true` sets just the `app-selectFrame` as the area within which the selection is available.
-It does not exclude elements that were enalbed with `appAllowSelect`.
+It does not exclude elements that were enabled with `appAllowSelect`.

 #### Events

 `data:Array<any>` - Data which is returned on the end of the selection.
 If nothing was selected, [] is returned.

+As of version, scoping is enabled.
+If you are using scope, outputed data changes format.
+See the section on <a href="#scoping">scoping</a>.

 ### appAllowSelect directive